argoproj-labs/hera/docs/examples/multiple_dependencies.md

-# Multiple dependencies
+# Multiple Dependencies

-This simple example showcases how to set a single task as a dependency of multiple other tasks.
+This simple example showcases how to set a single task as a dependency of multiple other tasks

 ```python
 from hera import Task, Workflow